remzi-arpacidusseau/ostep-projects/initial-kv/README.md

 The routine `malloc()` is useful for memory allocation.

-The routine `strsep()' is useful for parsing.
+The routine `strsep()` is useful for parsing.
 For example, when you get a string like `p,10,remzi`, `strsep()` can be used to split out the different pieces.